turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 To declare a function, we use the JavaScript keyword `function`.

 Then, you write the name of the function.
 Because functions perform an action, it's best to name it with an action verb!
-For example: `generateRandomNum`, `printGreeting`, `saveGroceryItem`, etc. Notice that the names are camel-cased!
+For example: `generateRandomNum`, `printGreeting`, `saveGroceryItem`, etc. Notice that the names are camelCased!

 After the name, notice the opening and closing parentheses (note: there is NO space between the name and the parentheses!).
 These parentheses can be empty, or they can contain parameters (more on those later).